I once heard a new business owner define their target market as … wait for it … “everyone”.

 Lifestyle traits, such as hobbies, entertainment preferences, and non-work activities

 Behavior, such as brand loyalty, channel preferences, and other shopping habits

 Segmentation may sound a little familiar to another process we often discuss here on the HubSpot blog — creating buyer personas.
 The two are very similar as they help you drill down the most important factors in your target audience.

-But where buyer personas help you create a handful customer profiles that represent your broader audience, segmentation allows you to split your audience into countless segments, each of which you can uniquely target.
+But where buyer personas help you create a handful of customer profiles that represent your broader audience, segmentation allows you to split your audience into countless groups, each of which you can uniquely target.

 For example, let’s say Paws & Tails is a Chicago pet-sitting company that offers pet-sitting, dog walking, and boarding services.
 Given the vast number of pet owners in the city, they need to segment their audience into smaller groups to better understand how to position their services.

 Based on their research and current customer base, they split their audience into three main segments: